My brother and I were knights - a snippet from my childhood

 My brother and I were knights—for a week or maybe more.

 I was really too old to still be playing at such games, but my brother, three years younger was probably the right age.
 From random geometrically cut plywood slabs forgotten in the woodpile we made shields.
 Leather straps held them to our forearms, loosely, like flapping window shutters.
 Mine was a triangle, his a circle.
+Both we painted white.
+We took care to add devices.
+A patch of an almost peaceful, serene blue served for his and a bend of blue and gold for mine.
+They took two days to craft and we made them as if we would keep them mounted over our mantel forever.

 About russtowne